Truvis/IAmTheNSA/README.md

 #### Goals:

-The goal of this is to collect as much information possible that is public knowledge and then categoarize it in database and use a central system to search all the projects collecting information and then nicely display all the information in one clean webpage
+The goal of this is to collect as much information possible that is public knowledge and then categoarize it in database and use a central system to search all the projects collecting information and then nicely display all the information in one clean webpage.

+The idea is to have the ability to type in any IP address and see what is running or where that IP is located.
+Pull websites on IPs and log their web application software for versions.
+Have the ability to search for a version of an application and see all that hosts that it is running.
+Easy research for seeing how badly a 0day could rip through the internet or networks.

 ## PHASE 1 :